shieldskcd/TryNot2Die/FileStructure.md

                      - lv0_statue_behind.png(entrance to the maze, behinance the statue)
                      - overlook.png (horror inspired red-eyes for overlook)
                      - secret_door.png (opens in the fountatin)
+                     - violin_death.png (Image used when the player plays violin in the maze orchestra pit)
                 | saves
                     - navigation.json
                     - persistent